HD60Hz/squad-lab1-store/README.md

 </div>
 ...
 ```
-We need to extract just 2 informations for each article :
+We need to extract just 2 pieces of information for each article :
 * Product name present in the ``article-tile__name`` div element
 * Product price present in the ``article__price`` div element